Table of Contents

 8. Biserica Olari din București

-If you’re visiting the Armenian Church, you may as well include this small but decadent Orthodox church on your travels.
+If you’re visiting the Armenian area, pay a visit to this small but decadent Orthodox church.
 With gold as far as the eye could see and elegant chandeliers and religious paintings, it’s quite spectacular.

 Note – this is a practising church so be respectful of the community while visiting.
 Stay quiet in the church and take a few photos without flashing around your camera.